 For the A458 road, a significant number of people expressed concerns about the safety of Cefn Railway Bridge and also raised concerns about the speed of vehicles on this road.
 Out of the respondents who said they wanted to see improvements to this road, many of them expressed a desire for a bypass.

 In terms of the B4393 road, residents highlighted concerns about the general condition of the road and also the impact of flooding, suggesting that the road needs to be raised or more flood prevention measures put in place.
 A number of people also raised concerns about the speed of vehicles on this road.

 People’s expectations of Wales' rail service are simple.
 As the passenger watchdog Transport Focus put it: “Passengers tell us that their top priorities for the new Wales and Borders railway are getting a seat on reliable services that provide good value for money.”

 Sadly, my email inbox from frustrated rail commuters has significantly increased.
 Frustrations of cancelled trains, leaving students attending college in Shrewsbury stranded, or people not being able to get to and form work.

-I have been informed that a new fleet of trains is being built specifically for the Cambrian Line and will be introduced from 2022.
+A new fleet of trains is being built specifically for the Cambrian Line and will be introduced from 2022.
 These trains will deliver increased capacity for passengers but will also run with faster acceleration, allowing services to meet the timetable more reliably.
-However, until the new trains are introduced, I will continue to call for Transport for Wales to make progress on improving their level of service; to increase the frequency of services to one train per hour throughout the day; and make improvements to facilities at stations.
-As well as better trains, more capacity and better fare and ticketing options, we must see a rail service which integrates effectively with the other modes of transport we use on a daily basis and a transport system which isn’t viewed in isolation but contributes to cross border economic growth and better supports other public services.
+However, until the new trains are introduced, I will be calling for Transport for Wales to make progress on improving their level of service.